Skip to main content

 .env

-Variables can also be set via the command line.
+You can also set variables on the command line.

-Or programmatically by assigning a property to process.env.
+Or set them programmatically by assigning a property to process.env.

 Manually specifying .env files